The Wand Chooses the Wizard: Insights Into Changing Careers to Deepen Personal Fulfillment Ebook

 Often, in our early adult years, ambition helps us achieve the life that others have defined as valid.
 Some of the most unhappy people I have met in my career counseling practice of over thirty years have tended to be those primarily guided by what appeared to be ambition.
 Often, they had been climbing some ladder of success only to find it resting against the wrong wall.

-Whyte contrasts ambition’s focus with desire’s vision.
+Whyte contrasts ambition’s focus vs. desire’s vision.
 Desire, as he defines it, draws more often upon a peripheral vision and even a night vision, both of which are diminished by ambition’s glaring beam.

 The most fulfilled people I have known have paid closer attention to the pull of desire than the push of ambition.
 Their connection to desire helped them remain agile when changes in their work situation turned it toxic and required courage, patience or improvisation.